 The space managed to build a unified position, to be delivered at the Assembly of the People, which was held on 27 April as part of the official process.
 During the Summit, regional leaders elected 60 representatives to join the Assembly of the People and bring civil society demands into the formal process.

 Santa Marta showed the collective power that civil society has, both in mobilising for stronger climate action and in putting together the Summit itself.
 The work of civil society proved essential to overcome the difficulty of organising such a Conference on a short timeline, and despite the challenges faced by many colleagues to arrive in Santa Marta, the Summit guaranteed broader participation of stakeholders to guide the Conference towards higher ambition, ending with a Declaration that sets a roadmap towards a fossil-free future.
+In addition, the feminist and gender sector convening at the Summit, after months of work through written submissions and online dialogues, produced this collective statement detailing a feminist vision for the Conference.

 Feminist Just Transition Mixer